HSRLCLab/SmartFactory-Sortic/README.md

 ### Functional structure diagram  (FSD)

-In order to identify the required functions the main function is divided into sub-functions up to atomic functions.
+In order to identify the required functions the main function *handle package* is divided into sub-functions up to atomic functions.

 <img src="./docs/images/FSD.png" height="500"/>